tadashi-aikawa/shukuchi/README.md

 - Open link
 - Open link in new tab
 - Open link in new tab group
+- Open link in new tab group horizontally
 - Open link in new window
 - Move to next link
 - Move to previous link